luualan/css422-disassembler/README.md

 Implemented a Disassembler for Easy68k.

 How to run the Disassembler:
-When you run our program called: , you'll see this image:
+When you run the program called Disassembler.X68 in Easy68k, you'll see this image:
 ![image](https://user-images.githubusercontent.com/59902126/130011252-7645548b-3879-4dcd-9ec3-5e38354836cd.png)

 When assembling the Disassembler.X68 source code, press execute and then click file -> open